-It wasn’t until I really learned how to do it properly – at my first RKC certification – that I realized just how valuable and what a great exercise it really was (and is).
+It wasn’t until I learned how to do it properly – at my first RKC certification – that I realized just how valuable and what a great exercise it was (and is).
 The TGU is a fantastic move for both shoulder mobility and stability, for building core strength, for both hip mobility and stability … the list goes on and on.

 Today I have a special video for my friend Rick Kaselj of Exercises For Injuries.
-I’m going to talk about a new kettlebell exercise that you can use in your own workouts, or with your training clients.
+I’m going to talk about a new kettlebell exercise that you can use in your workouts, or with your training clients.

-This is called the Half Turkish Get Up.
+The Half Turkish Get Up.

 Punch the kettlebell up towards the ceiling.
 You want it right above your shoulder.
 Elbows locked out, shoulders sucked down into the socket.
-Your shoulders should be nice and stabilized and your lats are engaged.
+Your shoulders should be nice and stabilized, and your lats are engaged.
 All those muscles that surround the shoulder should be nice and tight.

 – Forest Vance, MS, RKC II

-author, Kettlebell Challenge Workouts
+Author, Kettlebell Challenge Workouts

-If you liked this workout, check out Forest’s new full kettlebell program at kettlebellchallengeworkouts.com
+If you liked this workout, check out Forest’s new full kettlebell program at kettlebellchallengeworkouts.com.

 Thanks, and talk to you soon.